microsoft/vs-streamjsonrpc/doc/tracecontext.md

 This can be used in combination with other unstructured `TraceListener`-derived classes if desired.

 ## Protocol

+The formatting, parsing, propagating and modification rules all apply as defined in the [Trace Context][trace-context] spec.

+The `tracestate` property is optional and MAY be omitted when empty.
+The `traceparent` property is optional but MUST be present if `tracestate` is present.

+### Text encoding

+When using a text-based encoding (e.g. UTF-8) the trace-context values are encoded as strings as follows:

 Given a standard JSON-RPC request: